vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Batch Normalization.md

 $\tilde{Z_{lnorm}^i} = \gamma Z_{lnorm}^i + \beta$

-$\gamma$ is known as the scale parameter, which can be used to scale the normalized value It can either amplify or dampen the scale of $Z_{lorm}$ based on what's more beneficial for model performance
+$\gamma$ is known as the scale parameter, which can be used to scale the normalized value It can either amplify or dampen the scale of $Z_{lorm}$ based on what's more beneficial for model performance.
+It's essentially the *variance* that each input, $Z_l$, to the activation function will take.

 $\beta$ is the parameter to shift the distribution of the normalized values, to better fit the desired output distribution to optimize model performance.
+This is essentially the *mean* of input, $Z_l$, into the activation function will take.

 The $\gamma$ and $\beta$ parameters should be matrices of same dimensions as output $Z^l$.